JamesMartin1998/Python-Project/README.md

 - Colour was produced in the terminal by installing and importing the Colorama library.
 - Request diffculty function adapts from the validate_data function used in Code Institute's Love Sandwiches project
 - update_hidden function adapts on code from following link: https://tutorial.eyehunts.com/python/python-replace-character-in-a-string-by-index-example-code/#:~:text=Replace%20Character%20at%20a%20given,list%20items%20to%20the%20string
-- Thanks to Oisin, a tutor a Code Institute for helping me to solve the error where a correct guess after an incorrect guess caused the program to crash.
+- Thanks to Oisin, a tutor at Code Institute for helping me to solve the error where a correct guess after an incorrect guess caused the program to crash.
 - Thanks to my mentor, Ronan, for his support during the project.
 - Code Institute provided the template including the terminal for deployment.
 - Planning chart made at Lucidchart.com